skip to main content

 Curious what other internet providers are in your area?

-Xfinity Prepaid Internet pricing and plans
+Xfinity NOW Internet pricing and plans are flexible, but that’s about it

 You can refill your service using a credit card, debit card, prepaid card, or cash at Xfinity Prepaid Internet’s website and your local Xfinity store.

-Xfinity Prepaid Internet speeds
+Xfinity Prepaid Internet speeds are OK—nothing more

-At $45 per month for 50 Mbps download speeds, Xfinity Prepaid Internet can potentially be a deal if cost and no-contract flexibility are more important to you than internet speed.
+So, yes, that means 200 Mbps isn’t quite fast enough to support a full household that needs to game, stream 4K video, or take Zoom calls.
+But at $30–$45 per month for 100–200 Mbps download speeds, Xfinity’s NOW internet plans can potentially be a deal if cost and no-contract flexibility are more important to you than internet speed.

-Connect More 200 Mbps $25.00/mo.* View plan
+Connect More $35.00/mo.** 400 Mbps

 **For the first 12 months with a 1-year agreement.
 Prices reflect Xfinity West region; pricing varies by region.

-Xfinity Prepaid Internet downsides
+Xfinity Prepaid Internet has a few downsides

 Unlike standard Xfinity customers, prepaid customers can’t use their own internet modem or connect to Xfinity’s Wi-Fi hotspot network.
 To set the service up, you’ll have to use the Xfinity wireless gateway that comes with Xfinity’s starter kit.

-Xfinity Prepaid Internet has only one 50 Mbps package, and it can be limiting if your family’s internet needs ever increase.
-By comparison, Xfinity’s standard internet plans have download speeds that start at 75 Mbps.
 If your household starts regularly taking video calls or watching videos online, your internet performance will start to slow down, and you might need a non-prepaid Xfinity internet plan with faster download speeds.

-Xfinity Prepaid Internet installation
+Xfinity Prepaid Internet installation steps

 For Xfinity Prepaid Internet, you’ll have to handle the installation yourself, but self-installation isn’t too difficult if you’ve ever set up a desktop computer or TV.